fifi634/Kanap/README.md

 ### Back end Prerequisites ###

-You will need to have Node and `npm` installed locally on your machine.
+You will need have Node and `npm` installed locally on your computer.

 ### Back end Installation ###